AmanRakesh/DjangoWeather/README.md

 # DjangoWeather
-A weather made with Django and Openweather API
+A weather made with Django and Openweather API.
 It fetches the weather condition from OpenWeather API and display the details onto the homepage.